xz-group/PiCar/docs/readthedocs/chapters/usage/mechanical.rst

    Rear gear covering and spine removed

 5. Unscrew the plastic cover for the ``ESC`` (Electronic Speed Controller).
-Unplug the motor and servo connectors from the ``ESC`` and remove it from the car.
+Unplug the motor and servo connectors from the ``ESC``.
+Remove the motor from the car.
+Do not remove the servo.

 .. figure:: mechanical/assembly004.jpg
    :alt: ESC removed